 Social Media

 Joel Kandiah from Perth has taken his passion for all things coins to the next level via social media, self-proclaiming his mission is all about “Numismatics made accessible and fun!”
-You can check him out at the social media channels below.
+You can check him out on the social media channels below.

 What is Coin Noodling?